tinyjin/both-require/README.md

 ```
 const moduleA = require('../../../../moduleA');
 ```
-and then not only support absoulte path.
-If you want require relatively, you can use relative path.
+and then you can use relative path, additionally. because of support both way path.

 ## Install
 ```